 OTU counts were aggregated at the Phylum level.
 In total, 22 phyla were identified, top 10 of which accounted for >99.96% of all hits.
-Since deeper sequencing increases chances of identifying rare organisms (Supplemental Figure 3), and the samples varied greatly by sequencing depth (Supplemental Figure 1), rare phylum were not included in the downstream analysis.
-PCA was conducted on the combined data from the 3 experiments, but scores and loadings were graphed in separate panels by genotype and experiment to highlight the differences (Figure 4).
-The biplot showed large between-experiment variability, specifically, higher relative abundance of Bacteroidetes, and lower relative abundance of Verrucomicrobia in the first two experiments (Exp01 and Exp02) compared to the third one (Exp03).
+Since deeper sequencing increases chances of identifying rare organisms (Supplemental Figure 3), and the samples varied greatly by sequencing depth (Supplemental Figure 1), rare phylum were excluded from the downstream analysis.
+Data from the 3 experiments was combined for the analysis, however, each group of samples was visualized separately to highlight the differences between experimental conditions (Figure 4).
+The PCA suggested relatively high inter-experiment variability, specifically, lower relative abundance of Bacteroidetes, and higher relative abundance of Verrucomicrobia in Exp03 compared to Exp01 and Exp02.
 Relative abundances of Firmicutes and Actinobacteria were higher in the WT DSS-treated mice in the Exp03 compared to all other groups, while Epsilonbacteraeota were more abundant in all Nrf2 KO and WT control (AIN93M) groups compared to the rest.
-Additionally, DSS+PEITC group samples showed trend reversal from the positive control (DSS+AIN93M) group in WT, suggesting protective effect of PEITC on microbiome of DSS-treated mice.
+DSS+PEITC samples grouped between the negative (no-DSS+ AIN93M) and the positive (DSS+ AIN93M) controls , suggesting protective effect of PEITC on microbiome of DSS-treated mice.

 The top 10 most abundant Phylum were used for the PCA.
-The analysis revealed strong diet effect on the microbial composition.
+The analysis showed strong effect of diet on the microbial composition.
 Specifically, relative abundance of Firmicutes and Verrucomicrobia increased while relative abundance of Proteobacteria, Deferribacteres and Epsilonbacteraeota decreased in all WT DSS-treated groups compared to the control (AIN93M).
-To remove study effect while examining Nrf2 KO effect, Exp03 data was separated and reanalyzed (Figure 5).
+Exp03 data was reanalyzed separately to remove study effect while examining Nrf2 KO effect (Figure 5).

-Class-level aggregation yield 31 classes, with top 17 adding up to >99.99% of the total hits.
-The PCA showed strong negative effect of Nrf2 KO on Bacilli class (phylum (p.)
+In total, 31 classes of bacteria were identified across the three experiments.
+The top classes17 accounted for more than 99.99% of the total hits.
+The PCA showed strong negative correlation of Nrf2 KO with Bacilli class (phylum (p.)
 Firmicutes) that was consistent in all 3 experiments (Figure 6).
-Separate analysis of Exp03 data identified 18 out of the 31classes, with 2 of them at a very low level, hence, only 16 classes were used in this analysis.
+Separetely, Exp03 data was reanalized, with18 classes being identified in the samples out of which 16 classes contained almost all of the hits and were used in the analysis.
 The biplot (Figure 7) showed clear separation by genotype.
 Relative abundance of Clostridia (p.
 Firmicutes) was higher while Betaproteobacteria, Epsilonproteobacteria and Deltaproteobacteria (p.
 Proteobacteria), as well as Campylobacteria (p.
 Epsilonbacteraeota), Brachyspirae (p.
 Spirochaetes), and Deferribacteres (p.
 Deferribacteres) were lower in the all three DSS-treated groups.
 Verrucomicrobiae (p.
 Verrucomicrobia) and Gammaproteobacteria (p.
 Proteobacteria) had higher relative abundance in the DSS+AIN93M and DSS+Cranberry groups.

-3.3 Firmicutes/Bacteroidetes ratio
+3.4 Firmicutes/Bacteroidetes ratio